Mucous cyst

 What are the symptoms?

-Most mucous cysts are not painful.
+Most small mucous cysts are not painful.
 However, they can be tender to touch and cause pain when ‘caught’ against an object.

 what is the treatment?

-For larger cysts that are painful, discharging fluid or causing a nail deformity, a small operation is required to remove the cyst and its sac.
+For cysts that are painful, discharging fluid or causing a nail deformity, a small operation is required to remove the cyst and its sac.
 This will prevent worsening of your symptoms and prevent infection of the underlying joint.
 It can also restore the shape of the nail in many cases.
-A simple aspiration with a syringe is unlikely to work as the sac isn’t removed and the fluid re-accumulates very quickly.

 Surgery to remove mucous cysts is performed under local anaesthesia where only the finger is ‘numbed’.
-This is the safest form of operation.
 Through a small cut, the cyst is removed completely, including the stalk that arise from the underlying joint.
-Arthritic bone fragments, called ‘osteophytes’, is also removed to reduce the chance of the cyst coming back.
-The scar tends to heal extremely well following this operation, and will be barely visible after in a few months.
+Any arthritic bone fragments, called ‘osteophytes’, are also removed to reduce the chance of the cyst coming back.

 Useful Links